dwandrew/chimerical/README.md

 9. Open Index.html.

 Now feel free to have a great time making Chimera!
-Every time you run it you will have to go into the backened and run the server.
+Every time you run it you will have to go into the backend and run the server.
 This will allow the Index to operate correctly.